 (Prerequisite: CHEM 450) The discussion of intermediary metabolism is continued from CHEM 450 with emphasis on lipid protein and nucleic acid metabolism.
 Chemical aspects of molecular biology, including DNA replication, gene regulation and protein biosynthesis are included.
-3-hour lecture.
+Three hours lecture.
 Successful completion of CHEM 451 precludes credit for CHEM 351.

+CHEM 452 Enzymology

-CHEM 452 Dr. Wasilewski Enzymology 3 credits
+Dr. Wasilewski 3 credits

 A course in the chemical nature of enzymes with relation to mechanism of enzyme action and kinetics, purification and identification of enzymes and isoenzymes, biochemical and physiological aspects of enzymes in living systems.
-3-hour lecture.
+Three hours lecture.

-CHEM 460 Drs.
-Baumann, Hart Physical Chemistry III 3 credits (Prerequisite: CHEM 363) Quantum mechanics and quantum chemistry, including classical problems, perturbational theory, variational theory and specific applications of molecular orbital theory to organic molecules and spectroscopic applications.
+CHEM 460 Staff Physical Chemistry III 3 credits (Prerequisite: CHEM 363) Quantum mechanics and quantum chemistry, including classical problems, perturbational theory, variational theory and specific applications of molecular orbital theory to organic molecules and spectroscopic applications.

-CHEM 464 Dr. Narsavage

-Polymer Chemistry 3 credits

-(Co-requisites: CHEM 330; CHEM 361 or

-363) Survey of preparative methods for

-polymers; characterization of polymers

-using physico-chemical methods, spectroscopy, and thermal analysis; structureproperty relationships; and applications of
+Dr. Narsavage-Heald CHEM 464 Polymer Chemistry 3 credits (Co-requisites: CHEM 330, CHEM 361 or 363) Survey of preparative methods for polymers; characterization of polymers using physico-chemical methods, spectroscopy, and thermal analysis; structureproperty relationships; and applications of polymers.
+Three hours lecture.

-polymers.
-3-hour lecture.

-CHEM 464L Dr. Narsavage

-Polymer Chemistry 1.5 credits
+CHEM 464L Dr. Narsavage-Heald Polymer Chemistry 1.5 credits Laboratory

-Laboratory

-(Pre - or Co-requisite: CHEM 330; CHEM 464) Laboratory experiments investigate synthesis and characterization methods for polymers, structure-property effects, and thermal analysis of polymers.
-3-hour laboratory.
+(Pre- or co-requisites: CHEM 330, CHEM 464) Laboratory experiments investigate synthesis and characterization methods for polymers, structure-property effects, and thermal analysis of polymers.
+Three hours laboratory.

+CHEM 493-494

-CHEM 493-494 Staff (W)Undergraduate Research 3 credits (Prerequisite: CHEM 233, 360 or 362, 390) Individual study and research in connection with a specific chemistry or biochemistry problem.
+(W)Undergraduate Research 3 credits (Prerequisites: CHEM 233, 360 or 362, 390) Individual study and research in connection with a specific chemistry or biochemistry problem.
 Results must be written as a thesis and defended before the department.
 1.5 credits each semester.

 NSCI 103 Dr. Vinson (E,W)The Ascent of Man 3 credits Science and technology from the ancient Greeks to the present will be discussed from the personal viewpoint of the scientists and inventors.
 Lectures will be supplemented by films, demonstrations, and field trips.
-3-hour lecture.
+Three hours lecture.